lukas-hack/lukas-hack.github.io/README.md

 ### Welcome!

-I am a Ph.D. candidate at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a> and a member of the Bonn-Mannheim <a href="https://www.crctr224.de/" target="_blank">Collaborative Research Center Transregio 224</a>, funded by the German Research Foundation (DFG).
+I am a Post-Doctoral Researcher at <a href="https://ethz.ch/en.html" target="_blank">ETH Zürich</a>.
+I received a doctoral degree from the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a> in 2024, and I am a member of the Bonn-Mannheim <a href="https://www.crctr224.de/" target="_blank">Collaborative Research Center Transregio 224</a>, funded by the German Research Foundation (DFG).
 My main research fields are macroeconomics, monetary economics and public economics.

 ### <a href="https://lukas-hack.github.io/HackCV.pdf" target="_blank">Curriculum Vitae</a>